Student Standouts Honored for Leadership, Scholarship & Service

 The Stephen G. and Shelley A. Newberry Distinguished Student Fellowship, the Graduate School of Management’s largest privately funded fellowship award, supports students with a broad base of experience and who show exceptional potential as team leaders in business.

-Second-year Daytime MBA student Sonya Till, the 2011 Newberry Fellow, has succeeded in a range of leadership roles.
+Second-year Full-Time MBA student Sonya Till, the 2011 Newberry Fellow, has succeeded in a range of leadership roles.
 The president of the School’s student-run Marketing Association, Till interned last summer at the Fortune 500 software security giant Symantec (Mountain View, Calif.).
 There she created and managed an internal and external communications plan to promote the Symantec Alliance Network, a new global co-marketing initiative.
 Before coming to UC Davis, Till was an account executive with Telerep Inc. (Atlanta, Ga.), where she was instrumental in negotiating advertising sales that maximized revenue for 30 television stations across the country.